robertdall/r2d2/readme.txt

 = 1.1.4 =
 * Change text editor colour for status and quote post formats
 * adds colour to quotes in post format quote

+= 1.1.5 =
+* Addition of the Wood photo by Kris Krug with proper license
+* Fixes style bug in menu-toggle for mobile view